By Dr. James M. Dahle, WCI Founder

-My ACEP NOW article from October was about buying a home.
-It's no secret that I'm on my third home (and eighth mortgage,) and that the first couple didn't work out all that well.
+My ACEP NOW article from a few years ago was about buying a home.
+It's no secret that I was on my third home (and my eighth mortgage at the time) and that the first couple didn't work out all that well.
 For us.

 Q. My spouse and I are interested in buying a home.
 However, we’re terrified to spend so much on one single item.
 What should we know before taking the plunge?

-However, there are time periods in life when owning your home is a not such a great financial move.
+However, there are time periods in life when owning your home is not such a great financial move.
 As a general rule, it does not make sense to purchase a home if you will not be in it for at least five years.
-However, during a housing boom, you may break even in less time, but in a housing bust, it may take two or three times that for your home to return to its purchase price, much less break even on the deal.
+During a housing boom, you may break even in less time, but in a housing bust, it may take two or three times that for your home to return to its purchase price, much less break even on the deal.